AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Upload Data
 -----------

-You can upload data to a table with the :py:class:`~aito.sdk.aito_client.AitoClient`.
+You can upload data to a table with the :py:class:`~aito.client.AitoClient`.

 Your AitoClient must be set up with the READ-WRITE API key

 .. code:: python

-  from aito.sdk.aito_client import AitoClient aito_client = AitoClient(instance_url="your_aito_instance_url", api_key="your_rw_api_key")
+  from aito.client import AitoClient aito_client = AitoClient(instance_url="your_aito_instance_url", api_key="your_rw_api_key")

-- `Upload a list of table entries <https://aito.ai/docs/api/#post-api-v1-data-table-batch>`__
+- `Upload a list of table entries <https://aito.ai/docs/api/#post-api-v1-data-table-batch>`__ with :py:func:`~aito.client.AitoClient.upload_entries`

   .. code:: python